pluja/awesome-privacy/README.md

 #### Worth mentioning
 - [Berty](https://berty.tech/) - Not released yet.
 The privacy-first messaging app that works with or without internet access, cellular data or trust in the network.
-- [Telegram](https://telegram.org/) - Not fully open source.
+- [Telegram](https://telegram.org/) - Not fully open source (clients are, server isn't).
 No E2E encryption by default on chats.

 ## Password Managers
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**